Sir Digby Dent

-Dent was posted captain of the Queenborough 24 in the East Indies on 7 July 1758, and fought in Vice-Admiral George Pocock’s action with the French off Negapatam on 3 August.
+Having been commissioned lieutenant on 4 February 1758, Dent was posted captain of the Queenborough 24 in the East Indies on 7 July, and fought in Vice-Admiral George Pocock’s action with the French off Negapatam on 3 August.
 Remaining in the East Indies and transferring to the Salisbury 50 later that year, he fought in Pocock’s action with the French on 10 September 1759, suffering thirty-six casualties and being unable to manoeuvre his ship because of the damage sustained.
-In September 1759 he was appointed to the Newcastle 50, but on 1 January 1761 this ship was wrecked with five other men-of-war in a hurricane near Pondicherry, although with minimal loss of life.
-He then had the Falmouth 50 during 1761 but returned to England in 1762 aboard a Dutch East Indiaman.
+The next day he was appointed to the Newcastle 50 to replace Captain Colin Michie who had been killed in the engagement, and his commission was confirmed by the Admiralty on 19 February 1760.
+He had the Falmouth 50 from January to September 1760 when he exchanged with Captain William Brereton into the Tiger 60, retaining her to July 1761 when she was hulked.
+He eventually returned to England in 1762 aboard a Dutch East Indiaman.

-In June 1775 he recommissioned the Arethusa 32, which had been long commanded by Captain Andrew Snape Hamond, being stationed in the Downs to guard against American privateers, and also to be engaged in convoy duty to St. Helena.
+In June 1775 Dent recommissioned the Arethusa 32, which had been long commanded by Captain Andrew Snape Hamond, being stationed in the Downs to guard against American privateers, and also to be engaged in convoy duty to St. Helena from where he returned to Portsmouth on 16 August.
 He retained this frigate but a short time into the following year and in December 1776 recommissioned the Princess Amelia 80, raising the flag of Admiral Sir Thomas Pye aboard her at Portsmouth in 1778.
 During the King’s review of the fleet at Spithead on 4-5 May 1778 Dent was knighted.

-In May 1780 he left Portsmouth in command of the Royal Oak which was now the intended flagship of Vice-Admiral Marriot Arbuthnot in North America, and on his voyage to that station under the orders of Rear-Admiral Thomas Graves he captured a valuable French West Indiaman At the end of August he removed to the Raisonnable 64, returning with her to England.
+In May 1780 he left Portsmouth in command of the Royal Oak which was now the intended flagship of Vice-Admiral Marriot Arbuthnot in North America, and on his voyage to that station under the orders of Rear-Admiral Thomas Graves he captured a valuable French West Indiaman At the end of August he removed to the Raisonnable 64, returning with her to Portsmouth in November and delivering despatches to the Admiralty.
 During the voyage the Raisonnable was so badly damaged by heavy weather that she had to be paid off in January 1781, although in the meantime Dent had began commissioning the new Repulse 64 in December.
 In January 1781 he and Captain John Dalrymple formed a court of Inquiry which found Captain Evelyn Sutton of the Isis 50 not guilty of misconduct or cowardice in his failure to sufficiently engage the Dutch Rotterdam 50 on 31 December.
 This judgement was considered to be erroneous and Sutton was later reprimanded by a court-martial.

 He went on to command the Repulse in the Channel fleet, at the relief of Gibraltar on 12 April 1781, and during the Channel fleet’s campaign from June-November.
 Towards the end of the year he was appointed to the Cumberland 74, but he almost immediately invalided from her when she was ordered to join Commodore Sir Richard Bickerton’s reinforcements for the East Indies station, being succeeded by Captain William Allen.

-Dent did not see any further service but became a superannuated rear-admiral in 1787, and died in Dublin on 15 March 1817.
+Dent did not see any further service but became a superannuated rear-admiral in 1787, and died near Dublin on 15 March 1817.

 He married three times.
 By his first wife Susanna he had one son, Commander Digby Dent, and three daughters.
 His second wife was Elizabeth Greentree of St. Helena whom he married before 1769, and by whom he had three sons and six daughters.
 He became a widower on 7 November 1786 when his wife died in childbirth at their home in Fareham, Hampshire.
 His third wife, Lady Elizabeth Dent, by whom he had another son, was alive at the time of his death in 1817.
 One of his sons, Commander Digby Dent, died commanding the Sceptre on 15 November 1798.